AnnaAMonaco/mini-tutorials/scRNAseq-QC-dimRed-cluster.md

 VlnPlot(my.se, features = c("nFeature_RNA", "nCount_RNA", "percent.mt"), ncol = 3, group.by = "orig.ident", alpha = 0.1)
 ```
 The first visualisation of the QC distributions can be used to identify a first set of threshold.
 Before removing them completely, we will mark them as "keep" or "not keep", so that we can plot all cells, discriminate between the ones below or above thresholds, and then refine the thresholds based on the cell-QC distributions.
 A good starting point for threshod are as follows:
-- Genes per cell: a lower end of ~500, and about 10x as much for the upper limit;
+- **Genes per cell**: a lower end of ~500, and about 10x as much for the upper limit;
-- UMIs per cell: a lower end of ~500, or at least one UMI per gene, and about 10x as much for the upper limit
+- **UMIs per cell**: a lower end of ~500, or at least one UMI per gene, and about 10x as much for the upper limit
-- Mitochondrial reads: customary agreement is a cutoff of 5%, but based on data type this could be as high as 15% (e.g. many *Drosophila* datasets)
+- **Mitochondrial reads**: customary agreement is a cutoff of 5%, but based on data type this could be as high as 15% (e.g. many *Drosophila* datasets)

 **Important note:** quantification with `alevin-fry` will return *all* 10X droplets, including all the empty ones.
 For this reason, the number of detected "cells" will be much higher pre-filtering than for `cellranger`.
 ```{r}